sarahciston/codingcare/posts/guide.md

 If something exists, ask how it does.
 Ask if it should.
 Reverse engineer it.
 Run it backward.
 Learn from others' tutorials.
 Combine them.
 Modify them liberally.
 Pull from everywhere and remix wildly.
 Cite generously.

 This is part of what we mean by scrappy — thoughtfully or playfully experimenting with the properties and limits of your materials, whether those materials are strings of wool or strings of code.
 This kind of "breaking" things is an essential artistic practice, and it looks different in every situation.
-It can range from off-the-cuff experimentation – "What happens if I push this?" — to full-fledged tactical media artworks that operate by digital civil disobedience – like the collective Electronic Disturbance Theater, which created tools to shut down government websites by pinging them repeatedly (called "distributed denial of service").[cite]
+It can range from off-the-cuff experimentation – "What happens if I push this?" — to full-fledged tactical media artworks that operate by digital civil disobedience – like the collective Electronic Disturbance Theater, which created tools to shut down government websites by pinging them repeatedly (called "distributed denial of service")[CITE].
 For my past projects, this has ranged from diving into technology spaces I dislike (Reddit forums), tinkering with combining wildly different APIs[^api], and putting poetry into machine learning systems meant for corporate use.

 Critically breaking things helps us understand how they work (or don't work) from inside.
 It lets us understand some of the why behind their operations, the decisions that went into making them.
 Who are they made for?
 And with what goals?
 Who are they not made for and who do they not serve?
 It helps us think about how we might make them differently.
 I break stuff to see if its not-working can create some poetry, some community, some other way to engage with value than its original (likely capitalist) purpose.
 [CITEhtmlEnergy][XXX]